liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

 - `src/main/templates/`: Holds your template customizations.

 The `src/main/webapp/` folder contains your theme's customizations.
-If you've ever created a theme plugin using the PLugins SDK, this foldes is used the same way as the `docroot/_diffs/` folder.
+If you've ever created a theme plugin using the Plugins SDK, this folder is used the same way as the `docroot/_diffs/` folder.
 For example, `custom.css` should go in `src/main/webapp/css/custom.css`.